 The American Distilling Institute is dedicated to running rigorous and professional spirit Judging that strives to promote the craft distillers and blenders that are producing the finest quality artisan spirits and to give participating producers valuable, unbiased, third-party feedback on the quality and process of their spirits.
 To that end we have developed the following protocols that we believe allow us to meet these goal.
 We make our protocols publicly available so that producer, wholesalers, retailers and consumers can know the process by which each spirit is evaluated and the high standard by which medals are awarded.

-Before the judging begins, all spirits will be received by a HPS Epicurean and put in a secure area.
+Before the judging begins, all spirits will be received by Preiss Imports and put in a secure area.
 Boxes remain sealed upon arrival until the week prior to judging.
 Once the boxes are delivered to the judging venue, the judging team will open the boxes and sort the spirits by class and category.
-A list of classes and categories can be found on the submission guidelines page.

 The Judging Process

-Tasting notes and judges’ comments are entered onto the score sheet.
-The scoring of spirits is based on a 100-point system with four main categories of consideration: Nose, Palate, Balance, and Finish.
-Each judge assigns an overall score with a correlated medal recommendation or no medal recommendation for each spirit.
+The scoring of spirits is based on a 100-point system and each judge assigns an overall score which is correlated to a medal recommendation or no medal recommendation for each spirit.
 Below 70 no medal is recommended, 70-79 for a bronze, 80-89 for silver, and 90-100 for gold.
-The score sheet asks the judges for comments regarding the best qualities of the spirit, and also how the spirit can be improved.
+The score sheet asks the judges for feedback regarding the best qualities of the spirit, and also how the spirit can be improved.
 This feedback is of primary use to the distillers so rude, sarcastic, or unconstructive comments by judges are not acceptable.